-Teaches conflict transformation perspectives and processes that are vital for strategic leadership and grounded in contemplative practices drawn from diverse spiritual/religious traditions.
-Themes may include the role of compassion in conflict transformation, approaches to conflicted situations in inter-cultural and/or inter-religious contexts, neuroscientific understandings of the nature of contemplative practice, and working constructively with difficult emotions and stances within persons, between individuals, and within & across groups.
+Teaches compassion-based conflict transformation perspectives and processes that are vital for strategic leadership and grounded in contemplative practices.
+Themes may include approaches to conflicted situations in inter-cultural and/or inter-religious contexts, neuroscientific understandings of the nature of contemplative practice, explorations of contemplative practices from a variety of spiritual/religious traditions, and working constructively with difficult emotions and stances within persons, between individuals, and within & across groups.

 Each of the three Core Courses consists of an in-person, intensive session that is normally five days long.

 - Exploration of content related to the Core Course topic

 - Specialty Seminars

 By the end of your first Core Course you will have:

 - Clarified the issue, nature, and scope of your D.Min.
 ‘Practical Research Project’

 - Planned a path forward for your project and electives